 What factors affect the cost of cleaning your oven?

-The cost of oven cleaning services can vary.
+The cost of oven cleaning services can sometimes vary from $50 to $100+.
 Here are the factors that might increase or decrease the price:

 Task complexity, urgency, and duration